ethereum/ethereum-org-website/src/content/smart-contracts/index.md

 One of the most significant benefits smart contracts have over regular contracts is that the outcome is automatically executed when the contract conditions are realized.
 There is no need to wait for a human to execute the result.
 In other words: smart contracts remove the need for trust.

-For example, you could write a smart contract that holds funds in escrow for a child, transferring the money to their digital wallet after a specific date.
-You could write a contract that automatically gives you a digital version of a car's title when you pay the dealer.
+For example, you could write a smart contract that holds funds in escrow for a child, allowing them to withdraw funds after a specific date.
+If they try to withdraw the funds before the specified date, the smart contract won't execute.
+Or, you could write a contract that automatically gives you a digital version of a car's title when you pay the dealer.

 ### Predictable outcomes {#predictability}